algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x33 {uint8 transaction group index} {uint8 transaction field index}
 - Stack: ... &rarr; ..., any
-- push field F of the Tth transaction in the current group
+- field F of the Tth transaction in the current group

 for notes on transaction fields available, see `txn`.
 If this transaction is _i_ in the group, `gtxn i field` is equivalent to `txn field`.